Waterworks operator certification

 - Wisconsin Rural Water Association (WRWA): Water System Operations Basics Sessions and Municipal Water Exam Review Session.

-- California State University - Sacramento, online
+- California State University - Sacramento, correspondence courses

 Please note that this is not a complete list of training options.